kghose/groho/src/Readme.md

 this intermediate complexity solution first.
 Sadly a lot of professional software development seems to follow this pattern too.

+### Why not just use very dense sampling?
+Say we want to have 1km resolution.
+One orbit of the Earth is 2 * pi * 1 AU = 939,951,143 km or points.
+If we just store position with floats, thats 3 x 940 million 4 byte values = 11,279,413,716 bytes ~ 11 GB for just the Earth.
+If we are happy with 1000 km resolution we get to 11 MB/year which is getting to the realm of possibility on my laptop.
+A complete solar system (no spaceships) has about 180 objects so we are at ~1.9GB/year.
+I'm hoping I can do simulations for journeys or epics at least decades long, say 20 years, which with a 1000km resolution comes to ~40GB.

+There is a [quick experiment](docs/dev/sampling-density.ipynb) on the Mars/Phobos system here showing that 5000km sampling intervals still look good.
+However, in order to reduce the memory footprint of a simulation it's the fractal downsampler that is the only option that gives a resonable footprint.

 ### Adaptive interpolation solution

 1. Use the fractal downsampler to get a base level of adaptive sampling based